git-anish/mDNSFlush/README.md

 I've modified it as a fix [for this LetMeBlock issue](https://github.com/PoomSmart/LetMeBlock/issues/15) on Odysseyra1n.

+mDNSrestart should fix issues related to mDNSResponder & mDNSResponderHelper on boot. mDNSrestart uses a LaunchDaemon to run a bash script on boot, and stops running immidiately after the script has finished running.
+The daemon will only launch once every boot.

 You should be able to compile this quite easily and run it on your device.

 **Changelog v1.0:**